What is a HRIS – Human Resources Information System Guide

-Human Resource Management System or HRMS is a piece of software or an online solution that fulfills all the data, information management requirements of a human resource department.
+Human Resource Information System or HRIS is a piece of software or an online solution that fulfills all the data, information management requirements of a human resource department.
 Services normally include things like attendance, payroll, leave and holidays, staff management, employee engagement, as well as various other accounting functions.

 One of the main draws of an HRIS is that it allows you to track and maintain data that can be analyzed statistically to inform your business strategy.